Sayed al-Bolti

-Sayed al-Bolti (السيد البلطي) is an Egyptian film released in 1969, directed and co-written by Tewfik Saleh featuring a screenplay and dialogue by Saleh Morsi based on his novel زقاق السيد البلطي (“Sayed al-Balti’s Alley”), starring Ezzat El Alaili and Soheir El-Morshidy, and produced by the General Egyptian Film Organization.
+Sayed al-Bolti (السيد البلطي) is an Egyptian film released in 1969 directed by Tewfik Saleh, who was also the co-writer along with Saleh Morsi's contribution to the screenplay and dialogue.
+The film was based on Morsi's novel زقاق السيد البلطي (“Sayed al-Balti’s Alley”), starring Ezzat El Alaili and Soheir El-Morshidy, and produced by the General Egyptian Film Organization.
 The events in the film take place in the 1930s in a primitive fishing village where a rich resident's motorboat threatens the villagers’ livelihoods, including that of the titular Bolti family (البلطي, transliterated as such or as Balti or Balty or Bolty, means “tilapia” in Arabic).

 Plot

 Events begin in the home of a fisherman named Sayed al-Bolti while he is out to sea.
 Mahmoud al-Bolti (Mohammad Nouh) runs away in protest of his lot in life, chased by Hanafi al-Bolti (Ezzat El Alaili) and Mahmoud's father Muhammad al-Bolti (Ibrahim Emara.
 Hanafi's mother (Nahed Samir) watches from outside the house and asks “Where are you, Sayed al-Bolti.”
 Hanafi, Sayed's son, calls out the words on his mind to his absent father: “What is your task, Sayed?
 The sun has set, and time has risen like a faithful dog.”
 Rumors circulate that Sayed al-Bolti has been seduced and captured by mermaids.
 His colleagues gather to squabble over shares between themselves and with the owner of the charter boats, Moallem Abdel-Mawgoud (Tawfiq al-Daqan), who the small-time fishermen accuse of destroying their livelihoods by accepting an offer to join a large foreign fishing trawler’s crew.
 In a night bar serving the ancient fermented wheat beer known as “bouza,” is visiting with his beloved dancer Kaydahm (Fatma Ali) and his owner and singing duet partner Ibrahim Juma (Abdel Azim Abdel Haq).
 Meanwhile, the elderly Hamouda al-Bolti (Shafik Nour El Din) is treating his asthma with a doctor named Sayed Effendi (Abdel Rahman Abou Zahra), who is in love with Hanafi’s beautiful sister Aisha (Madiha Hamdi) and is only stopped from marrying her by her family’s hostility.
 Finally, Hanafi falls in love with Zoba (Soheir El-Morshidy), Hamouda’s eldest daughter.

 The conflict between the old and new ways simmers as the fishermen are torn between the hope of Sayed al-Bolti’s return on his dhow and Mahmoud’s invitation to join Abdel-Mawgoud on the trawler.
 In the final scene, Mahmoud lies on the deck and fields the following complaint from one of the die-hard mourners of Sayed: “I am afraid, Mahmoud, that you are dreaming and only think of dreams.”
 Mahmoud retorts that “all the sweet things in the world were once dreams.
 Nobody imagines a need unless he can achieve it given the faith, determination, and patience necessary.
 With lifelong perseverance, one’s greatest dreams are within reach.”